Pleanog/lmu-course-aii/Lectures/Session 04 - Neural Networks.md

 >
 > - Use L1 when outliers exist and should not dominate training
 >
-> - Use L2 when you want to penalize large deviations heavily
+> - Use L2 when we want to penalize large deviations heavily
 >

 ---